signaturescience/focustools/README.md

 above, and return a list with models, forecasts, the formatted submission, and a suggested filename relative to the project directory to save the submission.
 See the examples in `?forecast_pipeline()`.
-For now this function only works on Mondays\!
+For now this function only works on Mondays!

 1. Get data (national level from JHU by default)
 2. Fit incident case and incident death models (ARIMA and lagged TSLM